Rookie Card of Edgar Martinez, Plus the RC Everyone Forgets About

 Edgar Martinez was not involved in any type of MLB Draft.
 Instead, he was approached by a Mariners Scout at a tryout and offered a minor league contract in 1982.
 He accepted and spent the next seven years in the farm system.
 He has two official rookie cards and one parallel.

-I remember the peak of the sports card boom of the 1990’s.
+I remember the peak of the sports card boom of the 1990s.
 It was the birth of chase cards, also known as insert cards.
-Then along came game used jersey cards and in the back ground, very subtly, there was a powerhouse coming to light – on card autograph’s!
-Likewise, in that same decade, was the Seattle Mariners.
-They gave us All-Stars like Ken Griffey Jr., Randy Johnson, and Alex Rodriguez.
-But in the back ground, very subtly, there was a powerhouse coming to light…
+Then along came game-used jersey cards and in the background, very subtly, there was a powerhouse coming to light, on-card autographs!

 Retired Yankee great Mariano Rivera was asked once if there was anyone that he didn’t want to face?
 He said,